Tom Smallwood: In the media

 On March 1, 2021, CBS Television announced it had ordered a pilot for a multi-camera sitcom based on the life of Tom Smallwood and his journey from laid-off auto worker to professional bowler.
 The pilot for the family sitcom was produced by David Hollander and Saginaw, MI native Brian d'Arcy James, and written by Mark Gross (Man with a Plan).
 Actor-comedian Pete Holmes was chosen to play the lead as Smallwood.
 In April 2021, it was announced that Chi McBride and Katie Lowes would co-star in the pilot.
 On May 14, 2021, CBS officially picked up the series, planning a mid-season debut in the 2021–22 television season.
 The CBS promo read:

 Here's the thing Tom Smallwood (Pete Holmes) knows about bowling: You get two chances.
 No matter what you do with the first ball, you get another roll to make it right.
 A story of the ultimate second chance, Smallwood tells of a Detroit assembly-line worker who, with the consent of his loving wife (Katie Lowes), decides to turn an unexpected layoff into a dream-fulfilling new job as a pro bowler.
 Based on the true "modern-day Michigan fable" of three-time PBA Tour winner Tom Smallwood.

 On November 24, 2021, it was announced that the series title had been changed from Smallwood to How We Roll.
-The series premiered on March 31, 2022, but was canceled after one season two months later.
+The series premiered on March 31, 2022, but was canceled after one season (11 episodes) two months later.